-- stat_uptime = 90m (Always sent as 90m, for compatibility with an older scheme where routers published their actual uptime, and only sent tunnel requests to peers whose uptime was more than 60m) (Unused since version 0.7.9, scheduled to be removed in release 0.9.24)
+- stat_uptime = 90m (Always sent as 90m, for compatibility with an older scheme where routers published their actual uptime, and only sent tunnel requests to peers whose uptime was more than 60m) (Unused since version 0.7.9, removed in release 0.9.24)

 These values are used by other routers for basic decisions.
 Should we connect to this router?
 Should we attempt to route a tunnel through this router?
 The bandwidth capability flag, in particular, is used only to determine whether the router meets a minimum threshold for routing tunnels.
 Above the minimum threshold, the advertised bandwidth is not used or trusted anywhere in the router, except for display in the user interface and for debugging and network analysis.

 Additional text options include a small number of statistics about the router's health, which are aggregated by sites such as stats.i2p for network performance analysis and debugging.
 These statistics were chosen to provide data crucial to the developers, such as tunnel build success rates, while balancing the need for such data with the side-effects that could result from revealing this data.
 Current statistics are limited to:

 - Exploratory tunnel build success, reject, and timeout rates

 - 1 hour average number of participating tunnels

 Floodfill routers publish additional data on the number of entries in their network database.

 The data published can be seen in the router's user interface, but is not used or trusted within the router.
 As the network has matured, we have gradually removed most of the published statistics to improve anonymity, and we plan to remove more in future releases.